vizziona/Coa-Taskforce-Challenges/README.md

 ### 🎨 Usage
 Once the project is running in your web browser, you can enjoy the following functionalities:

+### Hover Effect
-### Hover Effect: Hover over each animal image to reveal additional information about the animal, including its name and location.
+Hover over each animal image to reveal additional information about the animal, including its name and location.
+### Interactive Experience
-### Interactive Experience: The project demonstrates the use of CSS for styling and JavaScript for handling hover effects and dynamically displaying information, providing users with an engaging and interactive browsing experience.
+The project demonstrates the use of CSS for styling and JavaScript for handling hover effects and dynamically displaying information, providing users with an engaging and interactive browsing experience.
 ### 📄 Conclusion
 Happy Hacking.